How to cross the border (Allenby/King Hussein Bridge)

 Before waiting in line, pay 178 NIS (2013) for a service fee, then get a receipt.
 This receipt will be collected just after passport control.

-Also, it’s better to get some Jordan Dinar (JD) here because you have to pay for a bus between this building and Jordan’s immigration office.
+Also, it’s recommended to get some Jordan Dinar (JD) here because you have to pay for a bus between this building and Jordan’s immigration office.

 8. Passport control

 Questions are not much.
-Ask “No Stamp” if you need.
+Ask no stamp if you need it.

 9. Give the receipt to an office staff

-After passing the passport control, give the receipt of service charge (photo below) to an office staff.
+After passing the passport control, give the receipt of the service charge (photo below) to the office staff.

 10. Get on a bus

-Pick up your baggage, then get on a bus for Jordan’s immigration office.
+Pick up your baggage, then ride on a bus to Jordan’s immigration office.

 The bus crosses the Allenby (King Hussein) Bridge.